kolmafia/kolmafia/CONTRIBUTING.md

 The ability to determine the appropriateness of a patch and the level of support for it is extremely useful.
 A patch that violates the spirit of KoLmafia (for example, that allows access to non-KoLmafia directories in the user's file system) will be rejected.
-A patch that changes an existing feature would need some discussion.
+A patch that changes an existing feature will need some discussion.
 A patch that changes a lot of code to implement a feature of at best niche interest is unlikely to be accepted.

 The technical skills are the ability to write and test Java code that works in the context of KoLmafia.
-A prerequisite for success is the ability to read and understand KoLmafia's code and infer its archetecture since those are not well documented in the traditional sense.
+A prerequisite for success is the ability to read and understand KoLmafia's code and infer its architecture since those are not well documented in the traditional sense.

 Individuals with a good track record of creating and submitting patches can ask